 Contact Details

-In New Zealand, if a car is written off, it means “total loss”.
+In New Zealand, if a car is written off, it is considered a “total loss”.
 A vehicle is usually declared a total loss by an insurance company or insurer when it is totally damaged and cannot be repaired economically or is deemed unsafe for repair.
 This usually happened after an accident, a natural disaster, a major mechanical failure, or theft.

 If you have a written-off car, you don’t have to let it go to waste.
 Here’s what you can do.